yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-started-with-1.0-beta.md

-# Getting started with Yeoman 1.0
+# Getting started with Yeoman 1.0 beta

+**Keep in mind that this is a beta and will have bugs.
+Don't use in production.**

 The Yeoman workflow is comprised of three core tools for improving your productivity and satisfaction when building a web app.
 These tools are: